Stephanie Knows Who

 "Stephanie Knows Who" is a song written by Arthur Lee and first released by Love on their 1966 album Da Capo.
 It has also been released on several Love compilation albums.
 It was to have been released as a single, backed with "Orange Skies", but the single was withdrawn, with "She Comes in Colors" replacing it under the same catalog number.
-The song was also covered by The Move.
+The song was also covered by the Move and the Aardvarks.

 Lyrics and music

-The song was inspired by a woman about 18 years old named Stephanie Buffington who both Lee and Love's guitarist Bryan MacLean had affections for.
+The song was inspired by a woman approximately 18 years old named Stephanie Buffington, for whom both Lee and Love's guitarist Bryan MacLean had affections.
 Parts of "The Castle", another song on Da Capo, were inspired by the same woman.
-Love drummer Michael Stuart-Ware claims that when Lee wrote the song, Stephanie was with him but by the time the band recorded the song she was with MacLean.
+Love drummer Michael Stuart-Ware stated that when Lee wrote the song, Stephanie was with him, but by the time the band recorded the song, she was with MacLean.
 Stuart also believes that the romantic triangle helped lead to the deterioration of the friendship between Lee and MacLean, to the point where Lee tried to expel MacLean from the band.
 According to guitarist Johnny Echols, the song's lyrics, "A tiger did, you said he did", referred to marks that Lee saw on her side, which she explained as having been caused by a childhood scratch from a tiger, though in fact they were stretch marks from a teenage pregnancy.
-Still today, most of the lyric listings for this song have that line deciphered incorrectly.

 The song's music contains jazz elements.
 AllMusic critic Matthew Greenwald has described the song as "a combination of hard, psychedelic rock with a free jazz interlude."
 For the interlude, which features Johnny Echols' guitar playing and Tjay Cantrelli's (real name John Barberi) saxophone playing, the time signature shifts from 3/4 to 5/8.
 Echols has described the song as "a kind of a jazz waltz", though noting that the song isn't very danceable.
 Stuart-Ware has also commented that the song is hard to dance to.